 Nevertheless, there is some uptake of decision tools such as Yield Prophet® and iPaddock, showing that there is appetite for services that supply data, provided the output is of value and packaged in a user-friendly manner.

 This is where Digiscape comes in.
-With CSIRO’s expertise in grain forecasting, climate, remote sensing, data management, software engineering, social innovation and more, our aim is to build a real-time grain forecast platform for Australia.
+With CSIRO’s expertise in grain forecasting, climate, remote sensing, data management, software engineering, social innovation and more, we’ve now built a real-time grain forecast platform for Australia: Graincast.
 It will open up greater informed decision-making, such as: